ielis/ddplt/README.md

 The main motivation behind this package is to create a single place where the utility functions for ML projects are located.
 These functions represent the best I was able to scrape from various tutorials or offical documentation on the web.

-## Learning curve

-Create plot showing performance evaluation for different sizes of training data.
-The method should accept:
-- existing `Axes`
-- performance measure (e.g. accuracy, MSE, precision, recall, etc.)
-- ...

-## ROC curve

-Plot showing Receiver Operating Characteristics of a predictor.

-## Correlation heatmap

-Grid where each square has a color denoting strength of a correlation between predictors.
-You can choose between Pearson and Spearman correlation coefficient, the result is shown inside the square.

 ## Confusion matrix

 This function prints and plots the confusion matrix.